Corneal Diseases, Disorders, Infections, Surgery and LASIK Eye Surgery

 - Foreign body: lashes that turn in, abnormal lid configurations, and paint, metal and other foreign materials

 - Punctate keratitis: the most common cause of these small dot-like defects in the corneal epithelium is dry eye syndrome.
 Preservatives, most commonly, BAK in standard eye drops and wetting solutions can be very irritating to the cornea and are often overlooked.
-Chemicals in the air, water, and rarely food, can cause this condition.
-Always take artificial tears with you in airplanes and dry environments
+Chemicals, contact lenses and eye drops can cause this condition.
+Always take artificial tears with you in airplanes and dry environments.

 - Chemical burns can be caused by acid or base chemicals, which are delivered from occupational accidents or intentionally as a weapon.
 Biological elements such as mustard gas can cause the same corneal ulceration and scarring.